-Since the Respitality Bureau started in June 2022, 320 people have been referred for a short break as of March 2023.
-Three further tests promoting different types of carer breaks were also tested this year, Doorstep Breaks, Scot Spirit and Time to Live.
+Since the Respitality Bureau started in June 2022, 320 people have been referred for a short break as at March 2023.
+Three further tests promoting different types of carer breaks were also tested this year, Doorstep Breaks, Scot Spirit and Time To Live.
 Data from these tests will be evaluated and shared for future learning.
-More information on the Carers Strategy and how carers can access services and support can be found here